PwC in $55 million settlement with Madoff feeder fund investors

 NEW YORK (Reuters) - PricewaterhouseCoopers agreed to pay $55 million to settle claims it failed to audit properly the books of Fairfield Greenwich Group, the biggest operator of “feeder funds” for now-imprisoned swindler Bernard Madoff, court papers showed.

-The all-cash settlement with Fairfield Greenwich investors was disclosed on Wednesday night in filings with the Manhattan federal court.
+The all-cash settlement with Farfield Greenwich investors was disclosed on Wednesday night in filings with the Manhattan federal court.
 PwC denied wrongdoing in agreeing to settle.

 According to court papers, Fairfield Greenwich investors suffered big losses on the more than $7 billion of their money that was sent to Bernard L. Madoff Investment Securities LLC, the epicenter of Madoff’s Ponzi scheme.